This article covers the current UK health and safety laws in detail and how we got here. Specially we cover;

-Consider an accident in which an employee cuts off their fingers using an unguarded band saw.
+Consider an accident in which an employee cuts off their fingers using an unguarded abrasive wheel.

 They could take a civil action against their employer, blaming the employer for negligently causing his injury and seeking compensation (damages) for their loss.

 A criminal prosecution may also be taken by the HSE (assuming the accident was reported, or the HSE was otherwise made aware).
-The purpose of the prosecution would be to punish the employer (through a fine and/or imprisonment) for failing to comply with health and safety legislation (the guarding requirements of the Provision and Use of Work Equipment Regulations – PUWER).
+The purpose of the prosecution would be to punish the employer (through a fine and/or imprisonment) for failing to comply with relevant health and safety legislation.
+In this case the guarding requirements of the Provision and Use of Work Equipment Regulations – PUWER.

 The key differences between civil and criminal law are shown in table 5.